whyliuxing/reverse-engineering-journal/README.md

 * Structured exception handling in x64 does not use the stack.
 In 32-bit code, the fs:[0] is used as a pointer to the current exception handler frame, which is stored on the stack so that each function can define its own exception handler
 * Easier in 64-bit code to differentiate between pointers and data values.
 The most common size for storing integers is 32 bits and pointers are always 64 bits
 * RBP is treated like another GPR.
 As a result, local variables are referenced through RSP

-## *Data Encoding (12/15/16)*
-* All forms of content modification for the purpose of hiding intent
-* Caesar cipher: formed by shifting the letters of alphabet #’s characters to the left or right
-* Single-byte XOR encoding: modifies each byte of plaintext by performing a logical XOR operation with a static byte value
-* Problem with Single-byte XOR is that if there are many null bytes then key will be easy to figure out since XOR-ing nulls with the key reveals the key.
-Solutions:
-  + Null-preserving single-byte XOR encoding: if plaintext is NULL or key itself, then it will not be encoded via XOR
-  + Blum Blum Shub pseudo-random number generator: Produces a key stream which will be xor-ed with the data.
-Generic form: Value = (Value * Value) % M. M is a constant and an initial V needs to be given.
-Actual key being xor-ed with the data is the lowest byte of current PRNG value
-* Identifying XOR loop: looks for a small loop that contains the XOR function (where it is xor-ing a register and a constant or a register with another register)
-* Other Simple Encoding Scheme:
-  + ADD, SUB
-  + ROL, ROR: Instructions rotate the bits within a byte right or left
-  + Multibyte: XOR key is multibyte
-  + Chained or loopback: Use content itself as part of the key.
-EX: the original key is applied at one side of the plaintext, and the encoded output character is used as the key for the next characte
-* If outputs are suspected of containing encoded data, then the encoding function will occur prior to the output.
-Conversely, decoding will occur after an input
-* Data encoding example: Base64
-  * Represents binary data in ASCII string format
-  * Converts binary data into character set of 64 characters
-  * Most common character set is MIME’s Base64, which uses A-Z, a-z, and 0-9 for the first 62 values and + / for the last two
-  * Bits are read in blocks of six.
-The number represented by the 6 bits is used as an index into a 64-byte long string
-  * One padding character may be presented at the end of the encoded string (typically =).
-If padded, length of encoded string will be divisible by 4
-  * Easy to develop a custom substitution cipher since the only item that needs to be changed is the indexing string

 ## *Stripped Binaries (12/16/16)*
 * There are 2 sections that contain symbols: .dynsym and .symtab. .dynsym contains dynamic/global symbols, those symbols are resolved at runtime. .symtab contains all the symbols.
 Since they are not necessary for runtime, they are not loaded into memory